developer-alamin/developer-alamin/README.md

 #### 💫 About Me:
 Hi there 👋!
-I Am Alamin<br>A Full-Stack Developer based in Meherpur, Bangladesh.<br>Have 1 years of hands-on experience in FullStack Development, php ecosystem.<br>I’m currently working at bithub
+I Am Alamin<br>A Full-Stack Developer based in Meherpur, Bangladesh.<br>Have 1 years of hands-on experience in FullStack Development, php ecosystem.<br>I’m currently working at ekopii

 #### 🌐 Socials: